LowCoders/formfiller-docs/docs/en/user/index.md

 ## System Overview

-FormFiller is a dynamic form management system that enables:
+FormFiller is a dynamic low-code framework that currently provides:

 - **Creating forms** - Based on JSON configuration
 - **Collecting data** - Storing and managing submitted data